Corporate Headshots for Teams: How to Organize a Group Session — Photography Shark

 Corporate Headshots for Teams: How to Organize a Group Session

-Organizing headshots for 5 to 50 employees doesn't have to be chaotic.
-Here's how to plan a smooth team headshot session — scheduling, wardrobe, logistics, and what to expect on the day.
+How to organize a smooth corporate headshot session for 5 to 50 employees — scheduling, wardrobe, logistics, and what to expect on session day.

 Chris McCarthy